(225 ILCS 25/23)

 the fees received for dental services with any person for bringing or referring a patient, except in regard to referral services as provided for under Section 45, or assisting in the care or treatment of a patient, without the knowledge of the patient or his or her legal representative.
 Nothing in this item 5 affects any bona fide independent contractor or employment arrangements among health care professionals, health facilities, health care providers, or other entities, except as otherwise prohibited by law.
 Any employment arrangements may include provisions for compensation, health insurance, pension, or other employment benefits for the provision of services within the scope of the licensee's practice under this Act.
 Nothing in this item 5 shall be construed to require an employment arrangement to receive professional fees for services rendered.

 6. Employing, procuring, inducing, aiding or abetting

-a person not licensed or registered as a dentist to engage in the practice of dentistry.
+a person not licensed or registered as a dentist or dental hygienist to engage in the practice of dentistry or dental hygiene.
 The person practiced upon is not an accomplice, employer, procurer, inducer, aider, or abetter within the meaning of this Act.